 Height Signal Contrast

 Width is also about contrast.
 If two sounds are exactly the same and play at exactly the same time from each speaker, we perceive it as coming from a center point between the two speakers.
 This is often called the “phantom mono” or “phantom center.”
 The key here is similarity.
 As soon as the sounds become different or the timing becomes different they start to spread across the stereo field.
 We need to have enough width distance to allow for these variables to live and die on their own volition without coming into contact with a room boundary surface.

 It stands to reason that two sounds that are easily localized (meaning our ear can clearly hear where the sound is coming from like a woodblock, triangle, or glockenspiel) played at different times will sound very wide.
 The greater the contrast between what’s happening in the left speaker versus the right speaker, the wider the image.
 The wider the physical distance in the room, the more time we have to let all the sonic physics play out within proper distances.

-While this seems fairly simple, remember that in a dense mix its very easy to get harmonic soup.
+While this seems fairly simple, remember that in a dense mix, it’s very easy to get harmonic soup.
 Sounds can begin to run together pretty easily.
 A prime example is doubled guitars.
 If you double a guitar part four times and pan two doubles to one side and two doubles to the other, the end result is often not as wide as desired.
 The key here is to create as much contrast as possible: use different guitars, amps, and/or mics and mic placement for the doubles.
 Create contrasting tones.
 This will allow the ear to hear more separation when they are panned apart.

 On the subject of width, natural panning is always preferred, rather than relying on chorusing, Haas delays, or doublers.
-Two different takes of a guitar line is going to sound wider than one take sent through a doubler.
+Two different takes of a guitar line are going to sound wider than one take sent through a doubler.
 This process can usually be applied to all electronic signal manipulation in trying to achieve the best sonic results.
-Two original signals are more defined and represent purer signals that can then be manipulted, hopefully, without losing too much of the original energy.
+Two original signals are more defined and represent purer signals that can then be manipulated, hopefully, without losing too much of the original energy.

 Depth is a bit tricky.
 There are three things to remember in terms of defining front-to-back placement.
 We need to remember that louder sounds always appear in our sound stage presentation to be closer.
-Brighter sounds or sounds that have more high frequency emphasize also sound closer because rays of energy which high frequency energy contains are numerous and expand and reflect of of numerous room surfaces.
+Brighter sounds or sounds that have more high frequency emphasize also sound closer because rays of energy which high frequency energy contains are numerous and expand and reflect off of numerous room surfaces.
 The use of less reverberation also means that sounds will be perceived closer and more present in our sound stage.
 The converse of all of these relationships is also true.